JeffersonLobato/Analisando-dados-com-Pandas-e-SQL/README.md

 <h1 style="text-align: center;">About the repository</h1>

 <p style="text-align: justify;">
 In this repository, you will follow my study on Data Analysis with Pandas and SQL in detail, through practical projects.
 However, the focus of this study is mainly on the Pandas library, as Pandas is more comprehensive.
+This study was conducted through Asimov Academy.
 </p>
 <p style="text-align: justify;">
 SQL (Structured Query Language) is a language used to manage and manipulate data in relational databases.
 It provides commands for creating, querying, updating, and deleting data in a database, as well as user management, permissions, and security.
 SQL is widely used in applications and systems that require access to structured data, such as database management systems, business applications, and websites that require interaction with databases.
 With its ability to manipulate and query large amounts of data, SQL is an essential language for those working with databases and data management.